Sahil0420/softtonic/README.md

 3. npm or yarn or bun any package manager must be installed
 4. [Postman](https://www.postman.com/) - A lightweight api client which can be used to test api without creating a frontend.
 You can use any API client according to your need.

-## Steps to setup up this project in your local space.
+## Steps to setup this project in your local space.
 1. Run the following command in your command line.
 ```bash
    git clone https://github.com/Sahil0420/softtonic.git